 As Broadway and Off Broadway take breathers before the fall rush, August means just one thing for many lovers of New York theater: Fringe Festival 2015.
 More than 75,000 people swarm annually through this sprawling hive of theater and dance, making FringeNYC (as it’s sometimes known) one of the city’s largest events.
 This year’s 19th edition includes 200 offerings by various theater and dance companies, each of which gets just five or six chances to show its stuff.

 Of course, quantity doesn’t always equal quality—and that’s where we come in.
-The wild variety of Fringe offerings includes musicals, experimental pieces, classical revivals and ramshackle new works about Moses, Taylor Swift and pretty much everyone in between.
+The wild variety of Fringe offerings includes musicals, experimental pieces, classical revivals and ramshackle new works about small penises, Lena Dunham and pretty much every subject in between.
 Some may go on to glory (like Fringe Festival alumni Urinetown and Silence!
 The Musical), while others will fade into well-deserved obscurity.
 As always, we’ll be sending a battery of reviewers out into the field to report on dozens of shows, so check this page regularly for new reviews.

 When is the Fringe Festival?

 This year's edition of the New York International Fringe Festival runs from August 14 to August 30, 2015.